MarilizaC/doc-files/War room.md

 <p> On the top left corner of the page, the switch panel enables you to control the visibility of users and peers. </p>
 <ul>
   <img src="https://github.com/MarilizaC/icons/blob/master/Screenshot%20-%20UsersSwitch.png" align="right" />
-  <li> Users - Toggle the switch to display or hide the density of users per country.
+  <li> <b> Users switch </b> - Toggle the switch to display or hide the density of users per country.
 Colors indicate relative differences in density, as follows:
     <ul>
       <li> Red - high </li>
       <li> Light blue/gray - medium </li>